 Issuer-Specific Changes.
 Changes in the financial condition of an issuer or counterparty, changes in specific economic or political conditions that affect a particular type of security or issuer, and changes in general economic or political conditions can increase the risk of default by an issuer or counterparty, which can affect a security's or instrument's value.

-Mid Cap Investing.
-The value of securities of medium size, less well-known issuers can be more volatile than that of relatively larger issuers and can react differently to issuer, political, market, and economic developments than the market as a whole and other types of stocks.
+The value of securities of smaller, less well-known issuers can be more volatile than that of larger issuers.
+Smaller issuers can have more limited product lines, markets, or financial resources.